- Hydrocodone and oxycodone are drugs that are normally used to relieve pain.

 - shallow breathing, which may slow down to the point of stopping

-- extreme fatigue
+- extreme fatigue (tiredness)

-- small pupils
+- small pupils in their eyes

-- respiratory problems
+- respiratory (breathing) problems

 - slowed heart rate

-You have the best chances of surviving an overdose if you receive medical attention before you experience breathing problems.
-When your breathing slows, oxygen levels decrease, which can eventually lead to brain damage if you wait too long for treatment.
+You have the best chance of surviving an overdose if you receive medical attention before you have breathing problems.
+When your breathing slows, oxygen levels decrease.
+This can eventually lead to brain damage if you wait too long for treatment.